 Take a day trip to see grey and orca whales in the waters north of Seattle.
 Spring is a great time to go whale watching in Seattle.
 Also, most companies have a guarantee that you’ll see them or you’ll get another free trip.

 A few tips – the sun reflects off the water, so make sure to wear sunscreen when you’re on the boat.
-Also, the waves tend to be small to medium around Seattle, but you might want to preventatively take Dramamine.
-I tend to get seasick when on the water so always take this right before getting on a boat.
+Also, the waves tend to be small to medium around Seattle, but you might want to take Dramamine preventatively.
+I tend to get very seasick when on the water, so I always take this right before getting on a boat.

-Nothing says spring in Seattle like going to see the Seattle Mariners play at T-Mobile Park.
+Nothing says spring in Seattle like seeing the Seattle Mariners play at T-Mobile Park.
 Get inexpensive tickets in the outfield and then head to the beer garden to watch part of the game while enjoying the sun.
 I absolutely love taking the light rail down here (you’ll want to get off at the stadium stop), having a beer or two, and walking around the stadium.

 Every year T-Mobile Park gets new food vendors, so make sure to come hungry.
 They have everything from wontons to pasta to fried crickets (which surprisingly sell out often!).